Daughters of Today (1924 film)

 Daughters of Today is a 1924 American silent drama film directed by Rollin S. Sturgeon and starring Patsy Ruth Miller, Ralph Graves, and Edna Murphy.

 Plot

 As described in a film magazine review, Lois Whittall's father Leigh is interested in a young blonde charmer.
 Lois and her college friends are out for a good time and en route pick up Mabel Vandegrift, a young country woman who was very strictly reared by her parents.
 Their gay roadside party is wound up by a moonlight bathing frolic.
 The young people are then scattered by outraged villagers and they are in an automobile accident.
 Lois and Mabel then become mixed up in a murder mystery.
 In the end, it all comes out alright and the two young women find happiness with their respective lovers.

 Cast

+Production

+Daughters of Today was originally developed by Irving Thalberg as a flapper film, but was assigned to be directed by Sturgeon when Thalberg left for MGM.

+Censorship

+Films during that period were subject to censorship by state and city censor boards.
+The Board of Motion Picture Review of Worcester, Massachusetts, banned the showing of Daughters of Today.